Week 1 | Week 2 | Week 3 | Week 4 | Week 5

 - How can you influence it?

-Use the discussion thread below to discuss your climate change leadership challenges.
+Use the comments function in Padlet to discuss your climate change leadership challenges.
 How are they similar or different from each other?
 Did some challenges strike you as particularly interesting?
 Are there connections between the different challenges?
 How can you be a resource for each other?

 © CEMUS and Uppsala University